jerhon/www-honlsoft-com/content/blog/2020-01-26-arduino-protothreads.md

 +++
 date = "2020-01-02"
-title = "Arduino Dancing Car Bot" tags = ["arduino", "robotics", "threading", "protothreads"] categories = ["blog"]
+title = "Arduino and Protothreads" tags = ["arduino", "robotics", "threading", "protothreads"] categories = ["blog"] draft = true
 +++

 One major challenge in developing for small microprocessors is the lack of conveniences.
 Particularly in the area of threading, it can become challenging.